Norway Debate: Amery: "In the name of God, go!"

-As tension increased in the House and Amery found himself speaking to a "crescendo of applause", Edward Spears thought he was hurling huge stones at the government glasshouse with "the effect of a series of deafening explosions".
+Tension increased in the House, and Amery found himself speaking to a "crescendo of applause".
+Edward Spears thought he was hurling huge stones at the government glasshouse with "the effect of a series of deafening explosions".
 Amery widened his scope to criticise the government's whole conduct of the war to date.
 He moved towards his conclusion by calling for the formation of a "real" National Government in which the Trades Union Congress must be involved to "reinforce the strength of the national effort from inside".

 Although sources are somewhat divided on the point, there is a consensus among them that Chamberlain had arrived back in the chamber to hear Amery's conclusion.
 Nicolson recorded Chamberlain as sitting on a "glum and anxious front bench".
 Amery said:

 Somehow or other we must get into the Government men who can match our enemies in fighting spirit, in daring, in resolution and in thirst for victory.
 Some 300 years ago, when this House found that its troops were being beaten again and again by the dash and daring of the Cavaliers, by Prince Rupert's Cavalry, Oliver Cromwell spoke to John Hampden.
 In one of his speeches he recounted what he said.
 It was this: I said to him, "Your troops are most of them old, decayed serving men and tapsters and such kind of fellows....
 You must get men of a spirit that are likely to go as far as they (Note: Cromwell said 'gentlemen' not 'they' but meant the enemy, as did Amery.) will go, or you will be beaten still".
 It may not be easy to find these men.
 They can be found only by trial and by ruthlessly discarding all who fail and have their failings discovered.
 We are fighting to-day for our life, for our liberty, for our all; we cannot go on being led as we are.
 I have quoted certain words of Oliver Cromwell.
 I will quote certain other words.
 I do it with great reluctance, because I am speaking of those who are old friends and associates of mine, but they are words which, I think, are applicable to the present situation.
 This is what Cromwell said to the Long Parliament when he thought it was no longer fit to conduct the affairs of the nation: "You have sat too long here for any good you have been doing.
 Depart, I say, and let us have done with you.
 In the name of God, go".

 Amery delivered the last six words in a near whisper, pointing at Chamberlain as he did so.
-He sat down and the government's opponents cheered him.
+He sat down, and the government's opponents cheered him.